 Bhagwat Chandrasekhar, born May 17 1945, was afflicted by poliomyelitis as a child and his right-arm remained withered as he grew into manhood.
-Yet, it became the most potent match-winning weapon for India for fourteen years.
+Yet, it became the most potent match-winning weapon for India for 14 years.
 Arunabha Sengupta remembers his extraordinary career.

 It is one of the curious paradoxes of cricket that the hand which was cursed into deformation by the deities of fate was later termed ‘Hand of God’ by the King himself.

 In 1979 when India toured England, they faced Somerset at Taunton.
-The hosts were 115 for four when Viv Richards, now the best batsman of the world, walked out with his characteristic swagger.
+The hosts were 115 for 4 when Viv Richards, now the best batsman of the world, walked out with his characteristic swagger.
 Chandra was nearing the end of his career.
 Yet, when acting captain Gundappa Viswanath brought him on, Richards is supposed to have turned to wicketkeeper Surinder Khanna asking, “What has he been brought on for?”
 Soon, the West Indian was caught off Chandra’s bowling.
 Legend has it that when Richards had walked in to bat that day.
 Chandra had welcomed him with the words, “Here is my bunny.”
 The tale is perhaps apocryphal, but no other bowler in the world could even have such assertions fictitiously attributed to him.

 Liability becomes asset

 But then, the tale of Chandra is one of such impossibilities.
-As a five year old, he suffered an attack of poliomyelitis.
+As a five-year-old, he suffered an attack of poliomyelitis.
 Three long months were spent lying in the hospital, and it was soon discovered that his right arm would remain withered and emaciated.

 The world of sports does not lack examples of champion athletes overcoming physical challenges.
 American tennis player Doris Hart was so badly afflicted as a child with infection in the knees, that it was feared that she would never walk again.
 She won the Wimbledon singles in 1951.
-American Wilma Rudolph contracted infantile paralysis at the age of four, but overcame her debilitating illness to win three sprint gold medals at the 1960 Rome Olympics.
+American Wilma Rudolph contracted infantile paralysis at the age of 4, but overcame her debilitating illness to win three sprint gold medals at the 1960 Rome Olympics.
 American Bethany Hamilton emerged as a champion surfer after losing an arm to a shark attack.

 In cricket, Len Hutton enjoyed years of sustained brilliance after having his arm shortened due to a gym accident during the Second World War and Denis Compton returned to Test cricket after having his knee cap removed.
 And Fred Titmus bowled for England after losing three toes in a boat accident.